MetaDocencia/SitioWeb/content/en/authors/lacion/_index.md

 - Contributors
 ---

-Laura is an Adjunct Research Scientist at the National Research Council in Argentina (CONICET).
-She has experience working 100% remotely from Buenos Aires to the rest of the world sincce 2006.
-She worked on her PhD disertation in USA 90% remotely.
-She took virtual university courses since then and her first experience teaching at the graduate and post-graduate level in 2013 were also remotely for students that were living in the USA.
-The entirety of her remote work has been done from Buenos Aires.
-With these precedents, no wonder she included techonoly when she started teaching in person to enhance the relationship with her students.
+Laura is an Adjunct Research Scientist at the National Research Council in Argentina (CONICET) and the University of Buenos Aires, where she leads the Responsible Use of Data Co-Laboratory.
+She has experience working remotely from Buenos Aires sincce 2006.
+She is a user of remote graduate education since then.
+Her first experience teaching at the undergrad and grad levels in 2013 was also remote.
+With these precedents, when she started teaching in person, no wonder she included techonology to her classes to enhance her students' experience.

-Since 2007 she leads voluntary-lead projects all around the world.
-A success is the creation of a [Latin American conference](https://latin-r.com) whose organizer comitee only met in person the day of.
-Another is the Spanish translation of [a book](https://es.r4ds.hadley.nz) withouth meeting in person with almost none of the participants.
+Since 2017 she has held leadership positions at or co-created local, regional, and international open science-related collective projects (e.g., R-Ladies Global, LatinR, useR!, Open Life Science, Code for Science & Society).

-Laura is also a The Carperntries-certified instructor and instructor trainer and has experience developing massive online courses for a northamerican platform (whose name she omits due to the company's ethical issues).
-Laura co-founded MetaDocencia.
+Laura was also a The Carperntries-certified instructor and instructor trainer and has experience developing massive online courses for a US-based platform (whose name we omit due to company's ethical issues).
+In March 2020, Laura co-founded MetaDocencia.